 But the day didn’t start out that way… it started in Edmonton reeeaalllly early in the morning as I gelled La Niña‘s hair.
-I like those kind of mornings.
+I like those kinds of mornings.
 They are quiet and we get to bond and talk about synchro.
 Gelling isn’t hard but enough skill is needed to prevent pain.

 After all the gel had set, the early morning coffee was gone, and the girls swam their routine: I hopped in my Jeep and drove back to Calgary to catch my flight.
-For those who have never done the drive: it’s 3-hours long, flat, and full of good two lane highway and green farms / cows / blue sky.
+For those who have never done the drive: it’s 3-hours long, flat, and full of good two-lane highway and green farms/cows/blue sky.

 Arrival in San Francisco was delayed.
 Some of you frequent fliers may wonder why I’m flying into San Francisco and not San Jose (much closer to Santa Cruz).
 Well… even though San Jose’s airport has the word international in it, international does not include Canada.
-To fly to San Jose I need to fly through another US city (like San Francisco or Los Angeles or Denver) and add an addition 4-8 hours to my flight path.
+To fly to San Jose I need to fly through another US city (like San Francisco or Los Angeles or Denver) and add an additional 4-8 hours to my flight path.
 So, I opted to skip the second part of the flight and do the drive from SF (much faster).

-Except it wasn’t me that was driving, it was an unnamed co-worker, because after a three hour drive from Edmonton to Calgary and a delayed three hour flight to San Francisco, I didn’t feel like driving so I asked my unnamed co-worker to wait for me so I could catch a ride.
+Except it wasn’t me that was driving, it was an unnamed co-worker, because after a three-hour drive from Edmonton to Calgary and a delayed three-hour flight to San Francisco, I didn’t feel like driving so I asked my unnamed co-worker to wait for me so I could catch a ride.

 In hindsight, I should have just booked a room in Sunnyvale or somewhere on the 101 and done the rest of the drive to Santa Cruz early in the morning.
-But I couldn’t predict that NorCal would be in the throws of a torrential rainstorm when I arrived; and, normally the drive is quite beautiful.
+But I couldn’t predict that NorCal would be in the throes of a torrential rainstorm when I arrived; and, normally the drive is quite beautiful.

 San Francisco to Santa Cruz

-So, with my coworker we started the journey from SFO to Santa Cruz.
+So, with my coworker, we started the journey from SFO to Santa Cruz.
 The rain made it nearly impossible to see out the front window of the car and large puddles of water meant we were hydroplaning frequently.